jdh4/job_defense_shield/README.md

 ## Installation

+The requirements are:

+- Python 3.7 or above
+- Pandas

 You can run the script on `tigergpu` using the `jds-bin` in `/home/jdh4/bin`.
 The Conda environment was create in this way:

 ```